KwanLab/Autometa/.github/CONTRIBUTING.md

 4. <details><summary>Check out a branch corresponding to the feature you wish to add.</summary><code>git checkout -b your-new-feature master</code></details>
 5. File an issue with the feature you plan on adding.
 This will open a channel of communication with the core developers.
 See [suggesting enhancements](#suggesting-enhancements) for details.
+6. Submit a pull request!
+To submit a pull request - see [instructions below](#pull-requests).

 ## How can I contribute?